mahinur-rashid/Vehicle_Counter_app/README.md

 - MP4, AVI, MOV, WMV, and other common video formats supported by OpenCV

 ## Requirements

 - Python 3.8+
 - Sufficient RAM for video processing
 - GPU recommended for faster processing (optional)

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for bug fixes, improvements, or new features.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.